11 Benefits of Mystery Shops For Retailers

 You can’t attract your whole neighborhood to try you, deliver lousy results, and expect just getting “more bodies in the door” will work.

-You can burn through a neighborhood with bad word-of-mouth and without random shoppers checking on it for you, you may never know how to improve it.
+You can burn through a neighborhood with bad word-of-mouth; without random shoppers checking on it for you, you may never know how to improve it.

-You might not blink at spending $500 per month on advertising but balk at spending a fraction of that on measuring customers’ in-store experience.
+You might not balk at spending $500 per month on advertising but balk at paying a fraction of that to measure customers’ in-store experience.

 That’s just dumb.
 The profit comes from the people wanting to return, not the discount promotions you run to entice new shoppers.